Captain Calvin and Pamela Hale House

-The Hale House, also known as the Hale Residence is located at 902 Tullis St, NE Olympia, Washington.
+The Hale House, also known as the Hale Residence, is located at 902 Tullis St, NE Olympia, Washington.
 The house is an American Queen Anne style Cottage and was built in 1882 for Captain Calvin Henry Hale and Pamela Case Hale.
 The house was placed on the National Register of Historic Places January 12, 1984.

 History

-1882 was also the year that the Hales had their house on Tullis Street built.
+The Hales, in 1882, had their house on Tullis Street built.
 Captain Hale was only able to enjoy the house for five years.
 He died on August 12, 1887.